RezaOwliaei/patterns-practices/README.md

 This repository is a collection of software design principles and patterns, explained in a simple and practical way.
 The goal is to provide a quick reference for developers to understand and apply these concepts in their daily work.

+## Why?

+As "vibe coding" is becoming a habit, we need to take more care of quality.
+This repository aims to provide a structured way to learn and apply established principles and patterns to improve the quality of our software.

 Each principle or pattern has its own document with a detailed explanation, examples, and use cases.

 ## Principles and Patterns